whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://freshly.ai/wp-content/uploads/2023/06/A-silhouette-creating-things-ideas-flowing-intelligence-thought-creation-action-geometry-symmetrical-smooth-edges-turquoise-orange-hue-blue-hue-illustroke-2.png)

 [What-A-Prompt ! - Freshly.ai](https://freshly.ai/what-a-prompt) - Welcome to "What A Prompt" - your go-to tool for generating creative and enhanced prompts to achieve the best ChatGPT results!
-Designed as a quick and easy-to-use prompt optimizer...just select your prompt enhancer method, type in your prompt and hit generate!
+Designed as a quick and easy-to-use prompt optimizer…just select your prompt enhancer method, type in your prompt and hit generate!
 Take it to ChatGPT !
 Your 7 flavors!
 Settings details: The first setting is

 2023-05-11T01:31:53.805Z